kubernetes-sigs/gateway-api/geps/gep-3793/index.md

 3. Perform conflict resolution as with Routes.

     In this case, the oldest Gateway with `spec.isDefault` set to `true` will be considered the only default Gateway.
-That oldest Gateway will accept all Routes with no `parentRefs` specified, while all other Gateways with `spec.isDefault` set to `true` will ignore those Routes.
+That oldest Gateway will be the only one that honors `defaultOK` in Routes, and all other Gateways with `spec.isDefault` set to `true` will treat `defaultOK` as `false` in every Route.

     The oldest default Gateway will update its `status` to reflect that it the default Gateway; all other Gateways with `spec.isDefault` set to `true` will update their `status` as in Option 2.

-Unfortunately, option 2 will almost certainly cause downtime in any case where Chihiro wants to change the default Gateway:
+Unfortunately, option 2 will almost certainly cause downtime in any case where Chihiro wants to change the implementation behind a default Gateway:

-- If Chihiro deletes the default Gateway before creating the new one, then all routes using the default Gateway will be unbound during the time that there's no default Gateway, resulting in errors for any requests using those Routes.
+- If Chihiro deletes the old Gateway resource before creating the new one, then all routes using that Gateway will be unbound during the time between deletion and recreation, resulting in errors for any requests using those Routes.

-- If Chihiro creates the new default Gateway before deleting the old one, then all Routes using the default Gateway are still unbound during the time that both Gateways exist.
+- If Chihiro creates the new Gateway resource before deleting the old one, then all Routes using the old default Gateway will still be unbound during the time that both Gateways exist.

-Option 3 gives Chihiro a way to change the default Gateway without downtime: when they create the new default Gateway, it will not take effect until the old default Gateway is deleted.
+Option 3 gives Chihiro a way to change the default Gateway without downtime: when they create the new default Gateway resource, it will not take effect until the old default Gateway resource is deleted.
 However, it doesn't give Chihiro any way to test the Routes through the new default Gateway before deleting the old Gateway.

 Reluctantly, we must therefore conclude that option 1 is the only viable choice.
-Therefore: Gateways MUST NOT attempt to enforce a single default Gateway, and MUST allow Routes with no `parentRefs` to bind to _all_ Gateways that have `spec.isDefault` set to `true`.
+Therefore: Gateways MUST NOT attempt to enforce a single default Gateway, and MUST allow Routes that set `defaultOK` to `true` to bind to _all_ Gateways that have `spec.isDefault` set to `true`.
 This is simplest to implement, it permits zero-downtime changes to the default Gateway, and it allows for testing of the new default Gateway before the old one is deleted.

 ##### Changes in Functionality